oztrkoguz/SummativeInfoResearcherAgents/README.md

-## SummativeInfoResearcher
+## SummativeInfoResearcherAgents

-SummativeInfoResearcher is an agent framework designed to aid online research and content summarization.
+SummativeInfoResearcherAgents is an agent framework designed to aid online research and content summarization.
 This project is designed to facilitate the process of generating, retrieving and summarizing information based on user input.

 ### Features